Critical Risk →

 Tool to delete a sheet (worksheet) from a spreadsheet.
 Use when you need to remove a specific sheet from a Google Sheet document.

-Part of the Google Sheets MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Google Sheets server.

 AI agents may call GOOGLESHEETS_DELETE_SHEET to permanently remove or destroy resources in Google Sheets.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call GOOGLESHEETS_DELETE_SHEET in a loop, permanently destroying resources in Google Sheets.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.